Mercedes GLC review - MPG, CO2 and running costs

 As a mid-sized SUV, it shouldn’t come as much of a surprise that the GLC can’t quite match the fuel economy of the C-Class saloon.

-The petrol GLC 300 returns up to 34.4mpg and has emissions of 166g/km to 174g/km depending on wheel size.
-The 300e has an all-electric range of around 30 miles, which translates to overall economy of 117.7mpg and 54g/km of CO2.
+The petrol GLC 300 returns up to 34.4mpg and has emissions from 187g/km, while the 300e has an all-electric range of around 25-30 miles, which translates to overall economy of 113mpg and 54g/km of CO2.

 Servicing and maintenance costs should be on a par with a BMW and Audi, and the fact it shares a number of parts with the C-Class saloon should bring down costs in the long term.